D3T: Defense and Disaster Deployable Turbine Project

 Generating power on location with wind technology—whether at a contingency base or disaster response coordination point—can reduce this risk and enhance mission reach by diversifying energy sources.

-The U.S. Department of Energy's D3T project—a collaboration among NREL, Sandia National Laboratories (project lead), and Idaho National Laboratory—can meet the unique energy needs of defense operations and responses to humanitarian crises.
-Read the Department of Energy's Defense and Disaster Deployable Turbine fact sheet.
+The U.S. Department of Energy's D3T project—a collaboration among NREL, Sandia National Laboratories (project lead), and Idaho National Laboratory—aimed to meet the unique energy needs of defense operations and responses to humanitarian crises.
+Read the U.S. Department of Energy's Defense and Disaster Deployable Turbine fact sheet.

 Primary Research Activities